Dog Days of Summer

 (4).
 Invest in entertainment toys and puzzles.
 A new toy can be fun for any dog!
 Petmate has several options under $10.
 Pupjoy entertainment boxes can be customized with premium dog goodies and toys.
 These fabulous merchants are featured in our Pet Store @ www.doolittlesdoghouse.com/shop and offer daily deals and discounts.

 (5).
 Cooling dog beds and mats are all the rage this time of year.
 These special beds include a gel-activated insert to help keep Fido chill.

 (6).
 Take your dog to an indoor day-care facility and let them exercise with other socialized dogs for the day.

 (7).
 Take them with you to dog-friendly establishments.
 A field trip to Home Depot can be a fun break in routine for them.

 (8).
-Apply Musher’s Secret Paw Protection to their pads before they touch parking lot asphalt or hot sidewalks.
+Apply Musher’s Secret Paw Protection to their pads as a moisturizer when indoors.
 This magical wax is available from Chewy.com (you guessed it; also on our website store @ www.doolittlesdoghouse.com/shop)

 (9).
 Light or pink-skinned dogs will benefit by a little pet sunscreen when outdoors.

 (10).
 Install sunshades in your car if you will be driving around town with your dogs during the summer.

 Know the signs of heatstroke which include:

 - Mental “dullness”